2023 Best Social Sciences Schools in Missouri

 On average, social sciences graduates from WUSTL take out $16,620 in student loans while working on their degree.

-Read full report on Social Sciences at Washington University in St Louis
+Full Social Sciences at Washington University in St Louis Report

 The excellent programs at University of Missouri - Columbia helped the school earn the #4 place on this year’s ranking of the best social sciences schools in Missouri.
-Located in the midsize city of Columbia, Mizzou is a public school with a very large student population.
+Located in the medium-sized city of Columbia, Mizzou is a public school with a fairly large student population.

 After completing their degree, social sciences graduates from Mizzou carry an average student debtload of $22,436.
 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $350.

-You’ll join some of the best and brightest minds around you if you attend University of Missouri - St Louis.
-The school came in at #5 on this year’s Best Social Sciences Schools in Missouri list.
-Located in the suburb of Saint Louis, UMSL is a public school with a large student population.
+You’ll be in good company if you decide to attend University of Missouri - St Louis.
+It ranked #5 on our 2023 Best Social Sciences Schools in Missouri list.
+Located in the suburb of Saint Louis, UMSL is a public college with a fairly large student population.

 Social Sciences majors at UMSL take out an average of $23,486 in student loans while working on their egree.

-With a ranking of #6, Northwest Missouri State University did quite well on this year’s best schools for social sciences students.
-Located in the remote town of Maryville, Northwest is a public college with a moderately-sized student population.
+Northwest Missouri State University did quite well in this year’s ranking of the best schools for social sciences students.
+It came in at #6 on the list.
+Located in the town of Maryville, Northwest is a public school with a medium-sized student population.

 After completing their degree, social sciences graduates from Northwest carry an average student debtload of $21,457.